Crio-Bytes/Database/MySQL  Table with constraints/README.md

 4. `SQuirreL SQL`
 5. `Oracle SQL Developer`

-And many more editors, you can check editors list from[here](https://www.geckoandfly.com/34197/free-sql-editor/).
+And many more editors, you can check editors list from [here](https://www.geckoandfly.com/34197/free-sql-editor/).
 All these editors are free and user friendly.I'll be using `MySQL Workbench` for this module.

 ### Activity 2: Open MySQL Workbench